Citizen scientist occurs when ordinary people like you help to conduct real scientific research.

 The state’s population of Florida Scrub Jays is estimated to have declined by 90% since the early 1800s.
 Audubon Florida coordinates the Jay Watch citizen science program statewide.
 They train and support volunteers to conduct scientific surveys that measure annual nesting success and count the total number of Florida Scrub-Jays at more than 50 sites in 19 counties.

 In 2015, 277 volunteers invested over 3,000 hours sharpening their skills in onsite trainings and performing field surveys across the state.
 The success of the Jay Watch program, and the program’s contributions to the recovery of Florida Scrub-Jays, would not be possible without dedicated citizen scientists.

 Florida Gopher Tortoise Watch

-With your help, FWC will be able to better document where gopher tortoises are living within our Florida communities, and how we can work together to protect them.
+With your help, FWC will be better able to document where gopher tortoises are living within Florida, and how we can work together to protect them.

 The monarch butterfly, Danaus plexippus, is one of our most easily recognized butterflies and well known for its long migration across North America.
 Unfortunately, the loss of natural habitat, in particular native milkweeds, has resulted in dwindling monarch populations vulnerable to other pressures, such as disease and a deadly parasite known as Ophryocystis elktroscirrha (OE), which can be passed from infected butterflies to healthy ones.

 Monarch Watch is seeking the immediate assistance of hundreds of monarch enthusiast citizen scientists in collecting observations of these beautiful and important butterflies in their area during the spring and fall.
 This project is an attempt to assemble quantitative data on monarch numbers at critical times during the breeding season.
 The data from these observations will be used to assess their value in predicting trends in the population.